 The onions are ready when they're sweet and golden brown.

-If you’re like me and can’t get enough of mushrooms, check out these fungi-centered recipes
+I love to serve these with chips and vegan french onion dip.
+If you're like me and can't get enough of mushrooms, check out these mushroom-centered recipes:

 - Savory Vegan Mushroom Gravy